 2. What exactly is Uber and Lyft?
 Can you explain this more for those who have no idea?

-Basically, Uber and Lyft are companies that enable people with cars (drivers) the ability to make money on their own schedule by driving other people (passengers) around.
-This is enabled through an app on both the drivers' and passengers' phones.
+Basically, Uber and Lyft are companies that connect riders and drivers.
+People with cars (drivers) have the ability to make money on their own schedule by driving other people (passengers) around.
+This is enabled through an app on both the drivers’ and passengers’ phones.
 Passengers open the app, “request a ride” to go wherever they need to go (ex: the airport) and a driver gets a “ping” on their app, which shows them where the rider is.

-Once the driver arrives, the passenger hops in, the driver takes the passenger to their destination, and that's pretty much it!
-Uber initially pitched itself as “your personal driver,” which it kind of still is, but Uber and Lyft have expanded far beyond personal, individual driving.
-But that's the gist of it 🙂
+Once the driver arrives, the passenger hops in, the driver takes the passenger to their destination, and that’s pretty much it!
+But that’s the gist of it

-Drivers are paid once the trip is completed, and drivers can log in and out whenever they want, so many drivers drive when they're commuting to work, or after they've dropped the kids off, etc.
+Drivers are paid once the trip is completed, and drivers can make their own schedule, so many drivers drive when they’re commuting to work, or after they’ve dropped the kids off, etc.

 3. How much can a driver expect to make?

-I wouldn't necessarily encourage people to drive for Uber/Lyft full time, as it puts a lot of miles and wear/tear on your car, but for part-time or a side hustle, I think it's a great gig.
+I wouldn’t necessarily encourage people to become an Uber driver-partner/Lyft, as it puts a lot of miles and wear/tear on your car, but for a side hustle, I think it’s a great gig.

 4. How does a driver get paid?
 Check?
 PayPal?
 Something else?

-Drivers are paid by pay period (so for Uber, pay periods begin on Monday and end the following Monday).
-Drivers can log in to their pay statements on the app to verify they're being paid correctly, then earnings are deposited via direct deposit in to drivers' bank accounts.
+Drivers get paid each week.
+Drivers can log in to their earnings statements on the app to verify they’re correct, then earnings are deposited via direct deposit in to drivers’ bank accounts.

 5. Do you think there’s still room for more drivers?
 How many drivers are there currently?

-There are some saturation points, especially in the summer when a lot of college students are off and are casually driving for Uber/Lyft, but overall, I think if you remember this is a part-time/side hustle, it could be worth it to try.
+There might be some saturation points, especially in the summer when a lot of college students are off and are casually driving with Uber/Lyft, but overall, I think if you remember this is a side hustle, it could be worth it to try.

 6. Should/could a person sign up for both Uber and Lyft?
 Or, does a person need to choose just one?

-A person could and should sign up for both Uber and Lyft!
-Passengers typically have a “favorite” app (although it usually just comes down to price), but I believe all drivers should drive for both Uber and Lyft if they can.
-Sometimes things are slow on just the Uber app, so if you're able to leverage Lyft too, that means you'll get more requests and earn more money.
+I think a person could and should sign up to drive with both Uber and Lyft!
+Passengers typically have a “favorite” app (although it usually just comes down to price), but I believe all drivers should sign up to drive with both Uber and Lyft if they can.
+Sometimes things are slow on just the Uber app, so if you’re able to leverage Lyft too, that means you might be able to get more requests and earn more money.

 7. What are the positives and negatives of being a driver?

-There are a lot of positives I find about driving, but just to name a few: meeting interesting people, working whenever I want, and seeing a correlation between how hard I work and how much money I make.
-One thing I’ve found about drivers in general is that many of us have an entrepreneurial spirit in common, and being an Uber driver is just like running your own business.
-You have to worry about diversifying your income and things like expenses and taxes just as much as what your competition is doing.
+There are a lot of positives I find about driving, but just to name a few: meeting interesting people, driving whenever I want.
+One thing I’ve found about drivers in general is that many of us have an entrepreneurial spirit in common, and being an Uber driver-partner is just like running your own business.
+You might have to worry about diversifying your income and things like expenses.

-The negatives can be things out of your control, like driver pay or a rude passenger (or one who vomits in your car, that can be a big negative).
+The negatives can be things like driver fares or a rude passenger (or one who vomits in your car, that can be a big negative).

 But in general, most of your passengers will never puke (I’ve never had a puker in over four years of driving!) and many will be interesting (or quiet, which is fine!) people.

-Gas, insurance, taxes – those are the big ones.
+Gas, insurance, other expenses – those are the big ones.

 Other things, like car washes and cleaning supplies, although once you buy most cleaning supplies, they can last you a while.
-Wear and tear and vehicle maintenance can be pricey – regular drivers will put on roughly 1,000 miles per week on their cars!
+Wear and tear and vehicle maintenance can be pricey – regular drivers might put on a lot of miles per week on their cars!

-In general, your car has to be 2002 or newer, but there are exceptions depending on the city.
-You'll also need a four door vehicle with working seatbelts.
-You're also more likely to get tips if your car is in good shape, heat/air conditioning work, and your car is clean.
+In general, your car has to be 15 years old or newer, but there are exceptions depending on the city.
+You’ll also need a four door vehicle with working seatbelts.
+From my experience, you might also be more likely to get tips if your car is in good shape, heat/air conditioning work, and your car is clean.

 There are a lot of stories to choose from, but one of my favorite rides to this day was a pick-up in Los Angeles of a very elderly gentleman.

-His nephew had installed and setup the Uber app on his phone, and this was his first ride ever, but he managed to request a car and got me.
-He was pushing 80, yet very active, and we had an awesome 45 minute ride where we talked all about his life, why he was out in LA, and how Uber was already changing the way he could get around the city.
-It was really inspiring to hear how he planned on using Uber going forward to meet friends he hadn’t seen in a while and to get around the city.
+His nephew had installed and setup the Uber app on his phone, and this was his first ride ever, but he managed to request a ride and got me.
+He was pushing 80, yet very active, and we had an awesome 45 minute ride where we talked all about his life, why he was out in LA, and how using the Uber app was already changing the way he could get around the city.
+It was really inspiring to hear how he planned on requesting rides through Uber going forward to meet friends he hadn’t seen in a while and to get around the city.

-If you're interested in becoming a driver, my number one tip is to take a ride with Uber and Lyft first!
-Take a ride as a passenger and ask your driver questions – what do they like about it?
+If you’re interested in becoming a driver, my number one tip is to take an Uber or Lyft trip first!
+Take a ride as a passenger and you could ask your driver questions – what do they like about it?
 How is driving in [your city] like?
-What's the craziest thing they've ever seen?
+What’s the craziest thing they’ve ever seen?
 Do most passengers talk or are most quiet and on their phones?
-Taking a ride as a passenger and talking to your driver will give you the best perspective on what driving is like in your city, which is invaluable.
-Oh, and of course I recommend you check out TheRideshareGuy.com to stay up to date on all the latest info and driving tips! 🙂
+Taking a ride as a passenger and talking to your driver could give you the best perspective on what driving is like in your city, which is invaluable.
+Oh, and of course I recommend you check out my blog TheRideshareGuy.com to stay up to date on all the latest info

-Are you interested in becoming an Uber or Lyft driver?
+Are you interested in becoming a Uber driver-partner or Lyft driver?